codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-2-type-variable.md

 - It cannot be any of reserved keywords.
 See list here:
 [JavaScript reversed keywords](https://www.w3schools.com/js/js_reserved.asp)

 So, we've created a box.
-Let's put something inside.
-Maybe a number, a huge number, a string, or ...a cat.
+Let's put something inside it.
+Maybe a number; Maybe a big number; Maybe a huge number; Maybe a string; Or ...a cat.

 ![a cat in a box](/images/javascript/2/cat.jpg)